 Beware of These Internet Scams

-In this video, we’re going to talk about a few different Internet scams that are still going on out there, and that you need to be aware of.
+We’re going to talk about a few different Internet scams that are still going on out there, and that you need to be aware of.
 Specifically, we’re going to talk about something called Ransomware and another scam we’ve seen called the Tech Support Scam.

-What has really happened is that your computer has been infected with something called Ransomware.
+Your computer has been infected with something called Ransomware.
 Essentially, a third party has encrypted and essentially locked all of the files on your computer.
 In other words, your computer is now being held for ransom.

 If you get Ransomware on your computer, DO NOT call the number that appears on the screen.